ProjetPP/Documentation/data-model.md

 #### *exists*
 The *exists* is an operator of *list → bool* that returns *true* if, and only if, there exits a *resource* in the *list* e.g. the *list* is not empty.
 Its notation is the prefix `∃`.

-Example: The question "Is there a pink bird" may be formalized as `∃ (?, instance of, bird) ∩ (?, color, black)`.
+Example: The question "Is there a pink bird" may be formalized as `∃ (?, instance of, bird) ∩ (?, color, pink)`.

 ## Extensions to the data model